Our Apex Legends best settings guide contains a list of the best PC graphics settings you need to give you optimal FPS.

 - Open NVIDIA Control Panel and navigate to "Manage 3D Settings".

 - Click on the "Program Settings" tab and find Apex Legends.
 If it's not on the list, click "Add" and scroll down until you find it.

 - Set "Monitor Technology" to "G-SYNC".
 Note that this will only kick into gear if you've got a G-SYNC compatible monitor.

 - Set "Multi-Display/Mixed GPU Acceleration" to "Single display performance mode".

 - Set "Power Management Mode" to "Prefer maximum performance".

 - Set "Preferred Refresh Rate" to "Highest Available".

 Update your drivers

-If you're encountering a frustrating number of hitches and stutters, sometimes it can down to out of date graphics drivers.
+If you're encountering a frustrating amount of stuttering, sometimes it can come down to out of date graphics drivers.
 It's important to keep drivers up to date as it'll ensure you get the best performance possible, or just keep your game running normally.